 What Makes People Successful?
-Hey guys, I hope you are well.
-Recently, I wrote a post called 10 ways to distrupt your success, which states 10 reason why you are not successful in life or atleat where you want to be in life.
-In today’s post, we are going to have a chat about what makes people successful.
+Hello everyone, I hope you are well.
+In today’s post, I will be sharing what makes people successful.
 Lately, I have been focusing on my blog and life.
-A lot has changed, which is a good thing and a bad thing.
-Luckily, I am the sort of person that welcome changes and I always try to work my way around it.
-However, I have reached a point where I ask specific questions like, how do people become successful, what makes people successful?
+A lot has changed, which is a good and bad thing.
+Luckily, I am the sort of person that welcomes changes, and I always try to work my way around them.
+However, I have reached a point where I ask specific questions like how people become successful and what makes people successful?
 Why Am I not successful?

 What Makes People Successful?

 - What do successful people do that others don’t?